 This way of looking at things seemed so obvious and simple.
 Today however, more and more people realizing how inane it is.
 Soon we’ll look back and laugh at the silliness.

-The following explanation may be difficult to understand if you’ve been brainwashed with the “calorie in, calorie out” logic.
+The following explanation may be difficult to understand if you’ve been confused with the “calorie in, calorie out” logic.
 It takes time to digest the concept (it did for me, too).

-Here’s what’s wrong with calorie obsession: It’s absolutely meaningsless.
-It may seem logical and smart, but in fact it says naught, zip and nothing.
+Here’s what’s wrong with calorie obsession: It’s absolutely meaningless as helpful advice.
+It may seem logical and smart, but in fact, it doesn’t help people lose weight.

 A typical example: